 Treating/Preventing Poplar Canker Diseases

 Keeping your trees healthy is the first step in preventing canker diseases.
 Water the tree during prolonged dry periods and fertilize when necessary.
-Poplar trees growing in good soil won’t need fertilizer every year, but if the stems add fewer than six inches of new growth in spring and the leaves look smaller and paler than last year, it’s a good idea to go ahead and fertilize.
+Poplar trees growing in good soil won’t need fertilizer every year, but if the stems add fewer than 6 inches (15 cm.) of new growth in spring and the leaves look smaller and paler than last year, it’s a good idea to go ahead and fertilize.

 Poplar tree cankers are caused by fungi that enter through injuries.
 Take care when performing landscape maintenance so that you don’t damage the bark with a string trimmer or hit the tree with flying debris from a lawn mower.
 Broken branches should be pruned to eliminate ragged edges.
 Prune to shape the tree while the tree is young to keep pruning wounds small.